jameshughes89/cs102/src/site/topic23.rst

        :width: 250 px
        :align: center

-* In the above example, note that the leftmost node is the smallest value in the tree and the rightmost is the largest.
+* In the above example, note that the leftmost node is the smallest value in the tree and the rightmost is the largest

 A Binary Search Tree is a Binary Tree